 Traction used to be a very common and popular treatment, especially before the modern age of medical imaging.
 In the past, patients would not always have the benefit of a firm diagnosis of injury or spinal pathology and so large sections of the problematic area would be treated speculatively.
 Traditional traction has grossly fallen out of favor in the modern medical arena, although it is still used in many less developed areas of the world.
 Meanwhile, modern versions of traction are still used frequently in chiropractic settings, in physical therapy practices and within the nonsurgical spinal decompression sector of treatment.

-Traction for Spinal Stenosis Benefits
+Spinal Traction Benefits

 Traditional traction is meant to apply gradual and controlled pressure to decompress spinal structures, such as vertebrae and intervertebral discs.
 In most of these cases, the spinal structures are suspected of causing neurological compression by direct pressure on a nerve tissue.
 In cases where the force can be expertly controlled and applied to a specific spinal region, results might be effectual for relieving some types of neurological impingement.